 The metrics paths that you will see depend on your configured pipeline.
-However, there are some critical metrics that will always be present that are outlined here.
+However, there are some critical metrics that will always be present that are outlined below.

 This document lists some of the most useful metrics exposed by Benthos, there are lots of more granular metrics available that may not appear here which will depend on your pipeline configuration.

-Paths are listed here in dot notation, which is how they will appear if aggregated by Statsd.
+Paths are listed here in dot notation, which is how they will appear if sent to StatsD.
 Other metrics destinations such as Prometheus will display these metrics with other notations (underscores instead of dots.)

 input.count: The number of times the input has attempted to read messages.